MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-code-analysis-tool.md

 caps.latest.revision: 18
 ---

-# Using the Code Analysis Tools
+# Using the Code Analysis Tool
-This topic shows how you can use static code analysis tools on an AL project from within Visual Studio Code.
+This topic shows how you can use static code analysis tool on an AL project from within Visual Studio Code.

 ## Enabling code analysis
 First, create a simple project in AL.